 This district is an extension northwards of the fashionable Le Marais.
 Paris Technology Museum is a former abbey.

-This district boasts two key attractions: Notre Dame Cathedral and Le Marais with Centre Pompidou, Hotel de Ville, Place des Vosges, Paris Picasso Museum, Paris History Museum, BHV Department Store.
+This district boasts two key attractions: Notre Dame Cathedral and Le Marais with Centre Pompidou, Hotel de Ville, Place des Vosges, Picasso Museum Paris, Paris History Museum, BHV Paris department store.
 Two beautiful islands on the Seine River: Ile de la Cite and Ile Saint Louis.

 The well known Quartier Latin where the Sorbonne University settled in the 12th century.
-Many sights including Le Pantheon, Paris Natural History Museum, Paris Mosque, Rue Mouffetard Market, Saint Etienne du Mont Church, Paris Middle Ages Museum (+ Roman Therms).
+Many sights including Le Pantheon, Paris Natural History Museum, Paris Mosque, Rue Mouffetard market, Saint Etienne du Mont Paris church, Paris Middle Ages Museum + Roman Therms.

-The core of the famous Paris left bank district with Saint Germain des Pres, Luxembourg Gardens, Saint Sulpice Church, Rue de Buci Market, Rue de Sevres fashion stores, Bon Marche Department Store, Raspail Bio Market.
+The core of the famous left bank Paris with Saint Germain des Pres, Luxembourg Gardens, Saint Sulpice church, Rue de Buci market, Rue de Sevres fashion stores, Bon Marche Paris department store, Raspail Bio Market.

-The chic and residential 18th century district, home to key attractions including Eiffel Tower, Rodin Museum, Invalides with Napoleon's grave, Orsay Museum, Quai Branly Museum, Chapel of Miraculous Medal.
+The chic and residential 18th century district, home to key attractions including Eiffel Tower, Rodin Museum, Les Invalides with Napoleon's tomb, Orsay Museum, Quai Branly Museum, Our lady of the miraculous medal chapel.

 This arrondissement around the romantic Canal Saint Martin in now very fashionable.